tadast/sublime-rails-snippets/README.md

     rm ~/Library/Application\ Support/Sublime\ Text\ 2/Settings/Session.sublime_session

 This will lose all session data (Sublime will 'forget' open filetabs, projects, search history etc.)

+#### Sublime picks Ruby syntax

+You may need to tell Sublime to prefer Rails
+View -> Syntax -> Open all with current extension as... and pick `Rails` of Ruby on Rails snippets